emrgnt-cmplxty/automata/automata/docs/config/agent_config_name.rst

 Limitations
 -----------

-``AgentConfigName`` enums are limited to the available YAML configuration files in the ``automata/configs/agent_configs`` directory.
-If you want to use a custom configuration name, you will need to add the corresponding YAML file in that directory and update the ``AgentConfigName`` enum accordingly.
+``AgentConfigName`` contains a limited set of predefined configuration names.
+While this ensures a consistent way of referring to configurations, it might potentially restrict flexibility if you need to load a custom configuration file.
+If there is a need to use custom configuration names, create your own enumeration or extend the existing ``AgentConfigName``.

 Follow-up Questions:
 --------------------

--  What are the specific configurations and setup options for each of the available ``AgentConfigName`` enums?
+-  How can we include custom configuration names for loading into the ``AutomataAgentConfig`` class?